skycoin/cx-games/snake/README.md

 ## Contribute
-This game was originally developed by Lunier, a member of the Skycoin community, if you want to show your appreciation for Lunier's work fell free to send a contribution in Skycoin to the address below. <br/>
+This game was originally developed by Lunier, a member of the Skycoin community, if you want to show your appreciation for Lunier's work feel free to send a contribution in Skycoin to the address below. <br/>

 Skycoin Address: shAih4RfkkS9yKF2ULouWdE6pfXdikb6i6<br/>